Cast and Creatives

 In recent years, Wolverhampton born Knight has forged a formidable parallel career in theatre.
 Her highly acclaimed West End debut was in the starring role as Rachel Marron in The Bodyguard in 2013.
 In 2014 she received an Olivier Award Nomination as Best Actress in a Musical for her much praised role, of Felicia Farrell in the Tony winning hit show Memphis The Musical.
-The production won Best New Musical at the 2015 What’s On Stage Awards and received more Olivier nominations than any other West End show in 2015.
+The production won Best New Musical at the 2015 Whats On Stage Awards and received more Olivier nominations than any other West End show in 2015.
 In October 2015 at the request of Lord Andrew Lloyd Webber she joined the cast of Cats, playing the iconic role of Grizabella for an 11 week run at The London Palladium.
-In 2017 she reprised the lead role in The Bodyguard in a hugely successful run of the production in Toronto.
+In 2017 she reprised the lead role in The Bodyguard in another successful run of the production in both London and Toronto.
+In September 2018 Beverley starred in a new show, Sylvia, at London’s iconic Old Vic Theatre, in which she played the role of Emmeline Pankhurst to huge acclaim.

 Her outstanding live performances have gained her a legion of famous fans over the years, from David Bowie to Prince, Stevie Wonder to Quincy Jones.
 She has collaborated on stage and on record with the likes of Prince, Jamiroquai, Bryan Adams, Ronnie Wood, Carlos Santana, Andrea Bocelli, Jools Holland, Jamie Cullum, Joss Stone, Take That and Chaka Kahn.

 Knight has toured the UK several times in her own right and has sold out London’s Royal Albert Hall on three occasions, debuting there in 2007.
-Her broadcasting work includes presenting four series of Radio 2 show Beverley’s Gospel Nights, and two series of hit BBC1 show Just The Two Of Us as well as winning BBC1’s Celebrity Mastermind.
-In the summer of 2012, Beverley wowed a 1 billion viewing audience with an outstanding rendition of the song “I Am What I Am’, in the finale of the London 2012 Paralympics Opening Ceremony.
+Her broadcasting work includes presenting four series of Radio 2 show Beverley’s Gospel Nights, and two series of hit BBC1 show Just The Two Of Us.
+In the summer of 2012, Beverley wowed a 1 billion viewing audience with an outstanding rendition of the song “I Am What I Am" in the finale of the London 2012 Paralympics Opening Ceremony.

 Beverley is an ambassador for many charities such as Christian Aid with whom she has travelled to areas affected by disease and poverty to help raise awareness.
 She is an active campaigner for anti-Aids organisations and a patron of The Terrence Higgins Trust.